ioBroker/adapter-react-5/README.md

 - Replace `this.selectTab(e.target.parentNode.dataset.name, index)` => `this.selectTab(e.target.dataset.name, index)`

 If you still have questions, try to find an answer [here](https://mui.com/guides/migration-v4/).

+## Migration from adapter-react-v5@3.x to adapter-react-v5@4.x
+- Look for getObjectView socket requests and replace ´socket.getObjectView('startKey', 'endKey', 'instance')` to ´socket.getObjectViewSystem('instance', 'startKey', 'endKey')`
+- Look for calls of custom like `

 <!--
 	Placeholder for the next version (at the beginning of the line):